-- The total working area is 1.14ha. - The works will be temporary, transient, localised, and completed during daytime hours on a rolling programme. - The works will be like-for-like in nature and will be restricted to the existing A828 carriageway, and as such there will be no residual change to the local landscape as a result of the works. - Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment, including An Lola and Allt an Uruisge and by association Loch Creran SAC and Glen Creran Woods SAC - Works are not expected to result in disturbance to protected species that may be present in the wider area. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide this part of the A828 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.
+- The total working area is 0.4ha.
+The scheme area does not exceed 1ha. - No impacts on the environment are expected during the operational phase as a result of works.
+The works are expected to result in positive impacts on road users during the operational phase. - The works will be temporary, transient, localised, and completed during night-time hours on a rolling programme. - The works will be like-for-like in nature and will be restricted to the existing A828 carriageway, and as such there will be no residual change to the local landscape as a result of the works.

+- Works are not expected to result in disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide this part of the A828 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.